-Actor, comedian and Youtube star Tolu Ogunmefun gave an inspirational and entertaining speech, reminding students the importance of persistence and doing what you love.
+Actor, comedian and Youtube star Tolu Ogunmefun gave an inspirational and entertaining speech, reminding students of the importance of persistence and doing what you love.
 He also gave credit to all the teachers and parents who supported students on the night.

 The highlight of the evening was the presentation of the awards for Student of the Year and Apprentice of the Year which were presented to Access to HE student Louise Fyfe-Taylor and plastering apprentice Lee Vowles.

 Louise has been a truly outstanding student, achieving distinctions in all her graded units and being an amazing source of support and help to her fellow classmates.
-On top of her work out College, Louise has collected over 45,000 signatures on a petition to let schools in England know that they have to have a medical conditions policy.
+On top of her work at college, Louise has collected over 45,000 signatures on a petition to let schools in England know that they have to have a medical conditions policy.
 Louise has accepted an offer to study pediatric nursing at King’s College and will start in September.

-“Tonight has been an ecstatic and exciting event to finish the year off and celebrate our students’ achievement.
+Gary Phillips, CEO and Principal at West London College, said: “Tonight has been an ecstatic and exciting event to finish the year off and celebrate our students’ achievement.
 They’ve spent the past year gaining their qualifications to move into higher education, further education or employment.
 We wish them all the best, it’s been a fantastic night and every credit to their endeavours.”